LIPS-scheme/lips/docs/docs/intro.md

   (print (string-append "Hello " what)))
 ```

-If you write code like this and save it in `script.scm` on Unix like systems (Linux, MacOS, or Windows with WSL)
+If you write code like this and save it in `script.scm` on Unix like systems (Linux, macOS, or Windows with WSL)
 you can change the execution permission:

 ```bash